physics210/p210-2024/docs/syllabus.md

 | Minor Revisions (approaches expectations) | 50%+ |
 | Major Revisions | 0%+ |

-This relatively low threshold of 70% to receive “Publish” was chosen to provide you with the opportunity to miss (no credit) or be late (half credit) on the occasional engagement task and still feel confident that you will receive the maximum possible credit in this engagement grading category.
+This relatively low threshold of 70% to receive “Publish” was chosen to provide you with the opportunity to miss (no credit) or be late (half credit) on the occasional engagement task and still feel confident that you will receive the maximum possible credit in this engagement assessment category.

 Please see Appendix 2 for an estimate of how the possible engagement points will be allocated.